The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 \subsection{Linguistic Indicators of Moralization}

-To test the hypothesis that specific text features function as the primary drivers for model (and human) decisions, a selected range of linguistic indicators was examined which, according to a \citet{becker2025diskursgrammatik}, may serve as cues for the classification of moralizations.
+To test the hypothesis that specific text features function as the primary drivers for model (and human) decisions, a selected range of linguistic indicators was examined which, according to \citet{becker2025diskursgrammatik}, may serve as cues for the classification of moralizations.
+Examples for each category appear in Table \ref{tab:exa22}.

-\paragraph{Categories.} (1) Text genre: Moralizations may be easier to identify in certain genres (e.g., opinionated texts); (2) Moral vocabulary: A high frequency of moral words ($\geq5$ per instance) may impel both humans and models to label a text as a moralization; (3) Explicit demands: are likely easier to recognize than implicit ones; (4) Modal verbs: As markers of deontic modality, they often co-occur with explicit demands and thus can serve as linguistic cues for moralization; (5) Subjunctive mood: Since moralizations often describe future scenarios, subjunctive forms can work as signals; and (6) Instance length: Very short fragments might lack sufficient context for clear classification and are more likely labeled as NVIs.
+\paragraph{Categories.} (1) Text genre: Moralizations may be easier to identify in certain genres (e.g., opinionated texts); (2) Moral vocabulary: A high frequency of moral words ($\geq5$ per instance) may impel both humans and models to label a text as a moralization; (3) Explicit demands: are likely easier to recognize than implicit ones; (4) Modal verbs: As markers of deontic modality, they often co-occur with explicit demands and thus can serve as cues for moralization; (5) Subjunctive mood: Since moralizations often describe future scenarios and subsequent actions, subjunctive forms can work as signals; and (6) Instance length: Very short fragments might lack sufficient context for classification and are more likely labeled as NVIs.

-Focusing on cases with $\ge$80\% model–human agreement, we found no genre effects, but other indicators showed trends largely confirming our hypotheses (cf. Table \ref{exa22}): We find high moral-term density in 90\% of agreed moralizations vs. only 25\% of agreed NVIs; modal verbs in 71\% of moralizations vs. 22\% in NVIs; subjunctive is also more frequent in moralizations (23\% vs. 8\%); and explicit demands occur in 81\% of unanimously moralizations.
+Focusing on cases with $\ge$80\% model–human agreement, we found no genre effects, but other indicators showed trends largely confirming our hypotheses: We find high moral-term density in 90\% of agreed moralizations vs. only 25\% of agreed NVIs; modal verbs in 71\% of moralizations vs. 22\% in NVIs; subjunctive is also more frequent in moralizations (23\% vs. 8\%); and explicit demands occur in 81\% of unanimously moralizations.
 Finally, the prevalence of short snippets among agreed NVIs points to the need for dataset refinement, as instance length stems from data extraction artifacts rather than linguistic content.
+A systematic overview of the results is provided in Table \ref{tab:indi}.